What does the sale of the Transamerica Pyramid mean for Tenants?

 Most California office tenants know that commercial landlords typically pass on a pro rata share of real estate taxes, including property taxes, to their tenants.
 In the most common office lease, tenants are only responsible for property tax increases over the “base year” amount which is most often the year of the commencement date or the year following the commencement date.

-Proposition 13 was passed by 65% of California voters in 1978 and currently limits property tax reassessments (increases) to 2% annually but allows for full tax reassessments if the building is sold, more than 50% is transferred, or substantial new construction is completed.
-Significantly, under a proposed California "split roll" ballot measure, office, industrial and retail buildings would be reassessed every three years and taxed at their full value years commencing in 2020.
-Whether the split roll ballot measure passes or not, property tax reassessments have a devastating effect on California office tenants.
+Proposition 13 was approved by 65% of California voters in 1978 and currently limits property tax reassessments (increases) to 2% annually but allows for full tax reassessments if the building is sold, more than 50% is transferred, or substantial new construction is completed.
+Property tax reassessments can have a devastating effect on California office tenants.

 Property Tax Liability